 The Tobacco Harm Reduction Scholarship Programme is the jewel in the crown for Knowledge•Action•Change (K•A•C).

-In just three years, the Programme has had an unprecedented global impact with Scholars on six continents completing a wide range of successful projects.
+Launched in 2018, the Programme has had an unprecedented global impact with Scholars on six continents completing a wide range of successful projects.

 We have already built an extensive new network of advocates raising awareness of tobacco harm reduction around the world and this report tells the story of our progress during the first of three years of our Programme.